Melbourne, Australia

 Even at the sporting level, Australia has needed the Asians to overcome its geological desolation and geographic loneliness.
 Perth, for example, is considered the most isolated large city on Earth.

-Since 1950 it has repeatedly required the FIFA included in the Asian Football Confederation.
+Since 1950, it has repeatedly requested FIFA to be included in the Asian Football Confederation.

 Universal football, not the Australian football Melbourne has some of its best teams and biggest stadium.